PragatiBasnet29/reactcomponents/README.md

-I'll first extract the contents of your uploaded zip file to examine the structure and identify the available components.
-Then I'll generate a detailed README file with component links.
-One moment, please.

-The project contains the following components in the `src/component` directory:

-1. **Accordion**
-2. **RandomColour**
-3. **Image Slider**
-4. **Load More Data**
-5. **Star Rating**

-I'll now create a README file that provides links to each component, guiding users to find their respective code files.
-Here's the structured README content:

----

 # React Components Collection

 This repository contains a collection of reusable and customizable React components designed for modular integration into various projects.